kmahmassani/DAT-Assignment/Assignment/Assignment.md

 WHERE o.name = 'Santander Cycles London'
 ```

-### b) All bikes with Journeys ending at "UK-Oxford-536" or "UK-Oxford-435"
+### B) All bikes with Journeys ending at "UK-Oxford-536" or "UK-Oxford-435"

  ```sql
 SELECT *